juanDmedina/rntemplate/README.md

 ## ⚛️ Usage

-- you must have [visual studio code](https://code.visualstudio.com/) or the IDE of your choice previously installed
+- You must have [visual studio code](https://code.visualstudio.com/) or the IDE of your choice previously installed

 - You must be located in the react directory